Intermesh/groupoffice7-docs/docs/01_REST_API/02_Create_a_module/00_Folders_and_files.md

 In this example we're going to create a very simple "Bands" module.
 It will have bands with their albums.

+I used the tool [POSTMan](https://www.getpostman.com/) to do all the HTTP requests.

 ## Naming conventions

 | Type              | Convention                                                                                                                           |